meyusufdemirci/DeveloperMentorship/README.md

   - Model: the same as MVC
   - View: the same as MVC.
 In addition, it includes the controller, not only view
   - View Model: the logic part of the view.
 Assume that it is a helper of the controller.
 It stores the logic process in the controller, hence controller will be lighter

+### Tests
+Every software has some weaknesses to be covered by the software team.
+That's why the teams needs tests.
+There are two the most common/known tests, Unit and UI.

+- Unit Test: is for testing the logic part of the software.
+Assume that we have a function which is called `sum` to sum two integers by given as parameters.
+The function returns the sum of these two integers.
+In our test method, we basically passes parameters to the sum function and expect the right result
+- UI Test: is used mostly in front end technologies such as mobile, web.
+We basically provide a screenshot of a screen, which is accepted as the perfect responsive design.
+We create a test method to take screenshots of other devices and compares the screenshots with the perfect one.
+If the difference is too much, the test fails

 ## Soft Skills
 They are the skills you need out of the technical area.
 They are essential as much as technical skills.